fis2021/Fit-Connect/README.md

 ```

 ### Open in IntelliJ IDEA
-To open the project in IntelliJ idea, you have to import it as either a Maven, or a Gradle project, depending on what you prefer.
+To open the project in IntelliJ IDEA, you have to import it as a Maven project.
 After you import it, in order to be able to run it, you need to set up your IDE according to the [official documentation](https://openjfx.io/openjfx-docs/).
 Please read the section for `Non-Modular Projects from IDE`.
 If you managed to follow all the steps from the tutorial, you should also be able to start the application by pressing the run key to the left of the Main class.